tesuji/rust-oom/README.md

 ## Supported Rust versions

 Latest stable.
-Although I don't use new really new shiny features, but I don't build on older Rust stable versions so you should test it yourself.
+I use the new conditional flows in `const fn` available only in Rust v1.46.0.

 ## Usage